wallyatgithub/h2loadrunner/README.md

         -- the table is the full content of the headers and the string is the message body of the request that is to be sent out right after
-        -- the header naming convention need to follow http2 naming convention, i.e., :path, :method, etc, -- h2loadrunner will take care of the header name transformation needed for http 1.x -- h2loadrunner wlll also take care of the content-length header, i.e., add/update the header according to updated payload
+        -- the header naming convention need to follow http2 naming convention, i.e., :path, :method, etc, -- h2loadrunner will take care of the header name transformation needed for http 1.x -- h2loadrunner will also take care of the content-length header, i.e., add/update the header according to updated payload
         --]]
         return request_headers_to_send, request_payload_to_send
     end